hubertooi/Linear-regression-Data-project/README.md

 I follow the source code on kaggle created by Ariadne
 url: https://www.kaggle.com/ariadne/simple-one-feature-linear-regression

-Some of the code written by Ariadne has been outdated.
+Some of the code written by Ariadne is outdated.
 I learn some codes are no longer working because updated libraries.

 It consists of train.csv and test.csv randomly generated just for simple linear regression analysis.